rackerlabs/docs-cloud-monitoring/api-docs/api-operations/agent-host-info-operations.rst

 Some of the data that can be enumerated includes: operating system info, process lists, network configuration, and memory usage.

-Use the agent host info API operations to get information about the host environment, resources, and logged in users.
+The following are the common agent host info API operations to get information about the host environment, resources, and logged in users.
+For the full list of supported agent host info, see :ref:`Hostinfo checks<hostinfo-check-type-ref>`

 .. include:: methods/get-get-agent-host-info-types-agents-agentid-host-info-types.rst
 .. include:: methods/get-get-cpu-information-agents-agentid-host-info-cpus.rst